Renting a car and driving in the Faroe Islands is one of the best ways to see the beautiful country.

 Also – sometimes these fluffy creatures may make their way into the road.
 Give them their space and respect and wait patiently for them to cross.
 This also means driving in the Faroe Islands at night can become dangerous with animals in the road.
-So try to get an early start and plan your journey so that you can avoid driving at night.
+So try to get an early start and plan your journey to avoid driving at night.

-Also be on the lookout for sheep in the sea tunnels when the weather is bad.
-They hide there which can cause accidents.
+Also be on the lookout for sheep in the sea tunnels when the weather is terrible.
+They hide there, which can cause accidents.

 Do You Need to Drive in Faroe Islands to Have a Good Time?

-Buses are recognizable by their blue color and with a little planning getting around the Faroes on public transport is doable.
-You can buy a Travel Pass at the airport for $109 USD for 7 days.
-This Travel Card can be used for all public busses as well as ferries and is unlimited (except for the Mykines ferry).
+Buses are recognizable by their blue color.
+With a bit of planning getting around the Faroes on public transport is doable.
+You can buy a Travel Pass at the airport for $109 USD for seven days.
+This Travel Card can be used for all public busses and ferries and is unlimited (except for the Mykines ferry).

-For the ultimate road trip around the Faroe Islands I think a rental car is essential.
-Especially if you are a group of two or more and can split the cost.
+I think a rental car is essential for the ultimate road trip around the Faroe Islands especially if you are a group of two or more and can split the cost.